Difference Between Kitten and Cat Food

 What is Cat Food?

-Cats are the feline opposite of dogs much loved and accepted as pets since ancient times.
+Cats are the feline opposite of dogs, much loved and accepted as pets since ancient times.

-Even since the time of ancient Egyptians, cats were considered as per royalty given the best treatment.
+Even since the time of ancient Egyptians, cats were considered as per royalty and given the best treatment.
 This includes the food given to them.

-Olden times, cats were given the food prepared at home in a measured quantity.
+In Olden times, cats were given food prepared at home in a measured quantity.
 Recent times have changed it.
 Now a proper food content formula is prepared for cats that are followed internationally by all food manufacturers and creators.

-Cats need food to only satisfy the required energy that it spends daily.
+Cats need food only to satisfy the required energy that it spends daily.
 They don’t require food to help them in their developmental and growth factors.

 They have about 20-40% of protein content added to the factory-prepared cat food.